 - By Rail: Kandy is also well connected with Kandy by the upcountry railway track.
-The railway track was laid out by British east Indian company and it is well functioning even today.
+The railway track was laid out by the British east Indian company and it is well-functioning even today.
 Train believes to be one of the best ways of reaching Kandy from Colombo, it is convenient and it is cheap.

 The duration of the trip to the cultural city of Nuwara Eliya from the airport is 4 hours

 Nuwara Eliya is surrounded by green-capped mountains and tea plantations.
-Nuwara Eliya is very rich of nature and offers breathtaking scenery across its green-capped mountains, cascading waterfalls, rivers, tea gardens, vegetable plots and patches of forests.
-Therefore, Nuwara Eliya popular as a place to enjoy nature.
+Nuwara Eliya is very rich in nature and offers breathtaking scenery across its green-capped mountains, cascading waterfalls, rivers, tea gardens, vegetable plots and patches of forests.
+Therefore, Nuwara Eliya is popular as a place to enjoy nature.

 Historical facts about Nuwara Eliya